-The regulations proposed by Treasury leave certain controversial FINSA provisions ambiguous: notably, the definitions of foreign government control and critical infrastructure merely restate the text of FINSA with minor changes.1 Certain other of the regulations simply formalize existing CFIUS practices such as encouraging advance consultation with CFIUS and requiring personal identifier information for board members and senior executives of the foreign acquirer, as discussed below.
-However, in some areas, Treasury's proposed regulations make significant changes, including clarification of substantive standards and additional requirements for a voluntary notice.
+The final regulations leave certain controversial FINSA provisions ambiguous: notably, the definitions of foreign government control and critical infrastructure merely restate the text of FINSA with minor changes.2 Certain other of the regulations simply formalize existing CFIUS practices such as encouraging advance consultation with CFIUS and requiring personal identifier information for board members and senior executives of the foreign acquirer, as discussed below.
+However, in some areas, the regulations make significant changes, including clarification of substantive standards and additional requirements for a voluntary notice.
 Some of the most notable changes include:

-• Passive Investment Exception: As before, transactions in which the foreign person acquires 10% or less of the U.S. business solely for the purpose of investment are not subject to Section 721.
-However, Treasury's discussion of the regulations reemphasizes the importance of the "solely for the purpose of investment" prong, noting that the regulations "do not provide, and never have provided, an exemption based solely on whether an investment is 10 percent or less."
-A foreign person's actions, negotiation of special rights, or other factors may show that an acquisition was not solely for the purpose of investment.
-For example, a transaction involving negotiation of contractual rights that grant the power to control important matters of the U.S. business, or acquisition of the right to appoint a board member, is not solely for the purpose of investment.
+Passive Investment Exception: As before, transactions in which the foreign person acquires 10% or less of the U.S. business solely for the purpose of investment are not subject to Section 721.
+However, Treasury's discussion of the regulations reemphasizes the importance of the "solely for the purpose of investment" prong, noting that the regulations "do not provide, and have never provided, an exemption based solely on whether an investment is 10 percent or